10-vaibhav-10/LocalRepo/README.md

 but we also need another repo(folder) in the github and we do that by creating a new repo directly in github and copying its link.
 Then we => git remote add origin "link"
+// This process is done once to connect the local folder with the main repo folder in github.
+Once created it doesnot need to be repeated again.
+We can skip the part after initial time execution.

 6:
 Now we need to push the data to the cloud(remote) repo and we do it using command like